Ajjai99/IaC-Repo/README.md

 # IaC-Repo

-Using AWS Code Pipeline deploy CloudFormation Template
+Deploy CloudFormation Template using AWS Code Pipeline

 What is Git ?
   1. Git is a software and it is a command line tool .